Let authenticity drive the bus

 a traveling sales associate

-an organization downsizing contractor / a “down-sizer” (a subcontractor helping companies close or downsize with minimal fallout—sounds terrible, but mostly I helped laid-off employees find new employment)
+a downsizing contractor / a “down-sizer” (a subcontractor helping companies close or downsize with minimal fallout.
+Sounds terrible, but mostly I helped laid-off employees find new employment)

 a ghostwriter